CalCloudSolutions/CalCloudSolutions/README.md

-Hi all 👋
+Hi 👋

+Check out my website: https://calcloudsolutions.com

-My name is Cal and I am an Azure Solutions Architect, I do my best to keep up with all the new trends when it comes to Microsoft Azure and anything cool in the tech world 😎 I work mailnly with IaC in DevOps.
+My name is Cal and I am an Cloud Solutions Architect, I do my best to keep up with all the new trends when it comes to Microsoft Cloud and anything cool in the tech world 😎 I work mailnly with IaC in DevOps.

     🔭 I’m currently working on Azure and DevOps
     🌱 I do my best to stay up to date especially with IaC